sleeplessval/cargo-aur/README.md

 If you specify a `[[bin]]` section in your `Cargo.toml` and set the `name` field, this will be used as the binary name to install within the PKGBUILD.

+### Custom Package Names

+If you set the `CARGO_AUR_NAME` environment variable, its value will be used to set the AUR package name in the outputted PKGBUILD.

+### Custom Archive URL

+If you set the `CARGO_AUR_ARCHIVE` environment variable, its value will be used to set the URL to the tarball in the outputted PKGBUILD.

 ### `depends` and `optdepends`

 If your package requires other Arch packages at runtime, you can specify these